College Loan Consolidation, Federal Loan Consolidation, Private Loan Consolidation, Student Loan Consolidation

 EdFed knows that these interest rate hikes will have severe repercussions, including higher levels of debts, for millions of student and graduate borrowers.

-EdFed CEO A. Harrison Barnes said, "In the long run, higher debt may affect a student's or graduate's options regarding a mortgage, credit cards, and parenthood.
+EdFed CEO Harrison Barnes said, "In the long run, higher debt may affect a student's or graduate's options regarding a mortgage, credit cards, and parenthood.
 Simple things like raising children or buying a house may just seem too expensive.
 Increased financial burdens may keep them from pursuing their dreams and desires."

 Barnes continued, "Borrowers must consolidate now, before the July 1 deadline, if they're going to avoid these interest rates."